MattCantor/vestlang/README.md

 > **A domain-specific language (DSL) for modeling vesting schedules**

-Vestlang is a work-in-progress DSL designed to describe complex equity vesting schedules in a human-readable, composable format.
+**Vestlang** is a work-in-progress DSL designed to describe complex equity vesting schedules in a human-readable, composable format.
 It aims to be both expressive for lawyers and interpretable by software.

+Uses [Peggy](https://peggyjs.org/) to define a robust PEG grammar that compiles to a typed, structured abstract syntax tree (AST).

 ---

-## 🚀 Features (Planned)
+## 🚀 Features

-- ✅ Human-friendly DSL for defining vesting logic
+- ✅ Human-friendly DSL syntax for vesting logic
-- ✅ TypeScript parser and compiler
+- ✅ TypeScript-compatible PEG parser using Peggy
-- 🛠 Compiler transforms DSL to structured AST
+- ✅ Parser generates structured AST
-- 🛠 Schedule calculation engine (installments)
+- 🛠 Compiler logic and schedule calculation coming soon
-- 🔧 Prettier plugin for formatting
+- 🔧 Prettier plugin for formatting (planned)
 - ⌨️ CLI playground for rapid testing

 ---